Menu Close

 Seatone worked closely with UNEP-CEP and the CaMPAM Coordinator to design the two-week 2011 CaMPAM Training of Trainers Course on Marine Protected Area Management, hosted at the Hol Chan Marine Reserve in Belize.
 Course attendees included twenty protected area managers and fisheries officers from seven Carribean Challenge countries in the Eastern Caribbean.
 Seatone designed the course objectives and agenda, recruited instructors and Belizean guest lecturers, and led sessions on participatory planning, facilitation basics and conflict management.
 The multi-disciplinary team of trainers and lecturers taught sessions on a comprehensive array of marine protected area management topics, with a strong emphasis on lessons learned from the Belize experience.
 Subsequent to the workshop Seatone provided oversight and technical assistance for local capacity building initiatives led by course graduates in seven Eastern Caribbean countries, with support from the CaMPAM small grants program.
 Shortly after the Belize-based course Seatone designed and led the participatory planning module at the Training of Trainers course in Guadeloupe for French and Dutch protected area managers.

-Design, Facilitation and Policy Recommendations based on a Social Viability Assessment of Cruise Ship Tourism in Southern Belize
+A Social Viability Assessment of Cruise Ship Tourism in Southern Belize

 The Belize Tourism Board